nutanix/blueprints/calm-integrations/git-sync-for-calm-blueprints/README.md

 ```

 ## Generate config.ini
-* Create config.ini file with git and calm configuration details in the same directory as the script.
+* Create config.ini file with git and calm endpoint details in the same directory as the script.

 ```
 [calm]